SimonSchmitke/NHL-Clutch-Players/README.md

 ## Clutch Goals Scored By A Player
 ![Points Graph](https://github.com/SimonSchmitke/NHL-Clutch-Players/raw/master/pointsGraph.png "Points Graph")

 Using the data provided by Kaggle [here](https://www.kaggle.com/martinellis/nhl-game-data) and R studio, the above graph was made.
-Using SQL and some simple if/else statements, I generated the graph to display the players who have the most goals in the last 5 minutes of the third period since 2011.
+Using SQL and some simple if/else statements, I generated the graph using ggplot to display the players who have the most goals in the last 5 minutes of the third period since 2011.
 Each player has his goals separated into 4 "types of goals" - reducing a deficit, game tying, go ahead, or advancing a lead.
 ### Points of interest
 - There are 3 Boston Bruins (Bergeron, Krejci and Marchand) who have made the list.
 - Ovechkin has the most goals overall